Lexicon-LTU-2025/lecture-DOM-manipulation-intro/README.md

 console.log(article);
 ```

-This just creates the element, and it exists now in the memore but it's not attached to the DOM.
+This just creates the element, and it exists now in the memory but it's not attached to the DOM.
 Let's add some content:

 ```js
 article.innerText = 'This is an article';